David Warner

 He eventually regained his form and was back to his best again and won the Allan Border Medal in 2016 and 2017, becoming the fourth player after Ricky Ponting, Shane Watson, and Michael Clarke to win it back-to-back.
 To add to his laurels, David became the first Australian cricketer to score seven ODI tons in a calendar year (2016), joint second with Sourav Ganguly on the all-time list and only behind Sachin Tendulkar (9).

 The left-hander was the second-highest run-scorer for Australia in their 2015 World Cup winning campaign, with 345 runs in 8 games.
 That included a thumping of the Afghan side with a blazing 178 runs.
 This was an excellent year for David to say the least.
 His vital presence in the team was recognized and he was made deputy to Steven Smith in the Tests and ODIs.
-In the Indian T20 League, he successfully represented Delhi since the opening season before going on to lead Hyderabad to the trophy in 2016.
+In the Indian Premier League, he successfully represented Delhi since the opening season before going on to lead Hyderabad to the trophy in 2016.
 In their title-winning season, he was the second-highest run-getter of the tournament with 848 runs.
 In 2015 and 2017, he was the highest scorer with 562 and 641 runs respectively.

 Just when it looked like things were going right for David Warner things took an unexpected turn and he had the darkest day in his cricketing life.
 During the third Test of Australia's tour of South Africa in 2018, Cameron Bancroft was caught tampering with the ball with a foreign object (Sandpaper).
 David Warner was found to be the instigator of this scandal and was banned for 12 months by Cricket Australia.
-This also saw him being barred from the Indian T20 League in 2018.
+This also saw him being barred from the Indian Premier League in 2018.

-David Warner made his comeback in 2019 and showed exemplary form in the 12th edition of the Indian T20 League where he finished as the highest run-scorer.
+David Warner made his comeback in 2019 and showed exemplary form in the 12th edition of the Indian Premier League where he finished as the highest run-scorer.
 His inclusion in the 2019 World Cup squad was never in doubt once he served his punishment.
 David batted like a man on a mission in the mega event and finished second in the list of the top run-scorers, just one run behind Rohit Sharma.

 During Australia's maiden title triumph in the 2021 T20 World Cup, David Warner was named the Player of the Tournament and the Aussies continue to benefit immensely from his presence in the top order.
-In 2022, Warner returned to the Delhi franchise in the Indian T20 League, and in the 2023 edition of the tournament, he was named their skipper as regular skipper Rishabh Pant was ruled out of the tournament due to an injury.
-Warner's journey in the Indian T20 League has been nothing short of spectacular.
+In 2022, Warner returned to the Delhi franchise in the Indian Premier League, and in the 2023 edition of the tournament, he was named their skipper as regular skipper Rishabh Pant was ruled out of the tournament due to an injury.
+Warner's journey in the Indian Premier League has been nothing short of spectacular.
 He emerged as one of the most successful overseas batter in League history, amassing over 6,000 runs and earning accolades such as the Orange Cap award for the highest-scoring batter in a season multiple times.
 Warner's impactful performances for franchises like Delhi and Hyderabad made him a marquee player in the world's premier T20 league.

 Warner's illustrious international career reached its twilight phase in January 2024 when he bid farewell to red-ball cricket after playing his final Test match for Australia.
 Throughout his career, Warner left an indelible mark on the sport, inspiring generations of cricketers with his fearless approach and unwavering passion for the game.
 As he transitions into retirement, Warner's legacy as one of Australia's greatest cricketers is etched in the annals of cricketing history, serving as a testament to his remarkable talent and enduring impact on the sport.